EAlhovik/AdventOfCode/2020/Day_18/task.md

 Before you can help with the homework, you need to understand it yourself. _Evaluate the expression on each line of the homework; what is the sum of the resulting values?_

-Your puzzle answer was `5019432542701`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------